Kungfu (restaurant): Company History

 In 1990, Kungfu originated in Chang 'an, Dongguan.
-In 1997, Kungfu independently developed computer-controlled steam cabinet, taking the lead in solving the problem of "standardization" of Chinese food.
+In 1997, Kungfu independently developed a computer-controlled steam cabinet, taking the lead in solving the problem of "standardization" of Chinese food.
 Exploring a new way for the development of Chinese fast food.

 As the first Chinese fast-food chain in China, Kungfu has three logistics centers in south China, east China, and north China, and is responsible for the procurement, processing, and distribution of all restaurant food.
 By March 2014, the number of Kungfu restaurants has reached 570, covering nearly 40 cities including Beijing, Shanghai, Guangzhou, Shenzhen, Wuhan, Hangzhou, Chengdu, Changsha, etc., with nearly 20,000 employees nationwide.

 Infringement

-On December 25, 2019, Kungfu was sued by Shannon Lee, daughter of Bruce Lee, claiming it had used the Bruce Lee icon for years and demanded an immediate stop to the use of Bruce Lee's image, seeking RMB210 million in damages.
+On December 25, 2019, Kungfu was sued by Shannon Lee, daughter of Bruce Lee, claiming it had used the Bruce Lee icon for years and demanded an immediate stop to the use of Bruce Lee's image, seeking RMB 210 million in damages.
 On December 26, Kungfu issued a statement, ready to actively respond to the prosecution and said that this logo is legally approved by China's National Intellectual Property Administration (CNIPA) after the strict examination.